Bristol-Cyber-Security-Group/testbed-os/docs/installation/index.rst

 There are various dependencies needed to be installed with some based configuration needed to get the testbed ready to deploy test cases.
 This installation guide will outline each component needed.

-The following dependency install has been packaged together into the ``pre-req-setup.sh`` script in the root of the repo (for ubuntu/debian based distros, replace ``apt`` with your distributions package manager i.e. ``pacman``).
+The following dependency install has been packaged together into the ``pre-req-setup.sh`` script in the root of the repo designed for ubuntu/debian based distros.
+The script will check if the software is already installed and if the version is correct.
 Note that this script will try to edit your bash profile such as ``~/.bashrc``, please check the script and comment out anything you do not want to be executed.
-This script is used in the projects test quite (see test-harness folder in the root of the repo), so will be working on a fresh ubuntu install.
+This script is used in the projects test suite (see test-harness folder in the root of the repo), so will be working on a fresh ubuntu install.

 You can either follow the instructions in this document, or run ``./pre-req-setup.sh`` script in the root of the repo automate the pre-requisite dependencies installation.
+Note that the script will ask you to confirm what it will install after it has run checks.

 Host Dependencies
 -----------------